clzani/DEREP-NP/README.md

 # DEREP-NP-PUB-v2
-If you use this database, please cite the manuscript DOI: 10.1021/acs.jnatprod.6b01093 If you are having problems downloading/reconstituting the files from GH please see if you can download them from
+If you use this database, please cite the manuscript DOI: 10.1021/acs.jnatprod.6b01093

+Having problems downloading/reconstituting the files from GH?
+Try downloading them full files from

 https://www.dropbox.com/sh/xbklrj25gxp8vtg/AAC6wwPrnay_mWdGHcAOM-eBa?dl=0